marafathussain/ML_book_easy/chapters/chapter1.md

 - Facebook: Billions of photos
 - YouTube: Hundreds of millions of videos

 More data meant better models.
-Deep learning scales with data in ways previous methods didn't.
+Deep learning scales with data in ways previous methods did not.

 **3. Better algorithms and techniques:**